Flash-X/Flash-X-docs/docs/source/sourceTerms.rst

 equations is staged.
 This staging feature of the integration method may make some matrix packages, such as MA28, a more efficient choice.

-The Flash-X runtime parameter controls which integration method is used in the simulation.
-The choice is the default and invokes the variable order Bader-Deuflhard scheme.
-The choice invokes the fourth order Kaps-Rentrop / Rosenbrock scheme.
+The |flashx| runtime parameter ``Burn/odeStepper`` controls which integration method is used in the simulation.
+The choice ``odeStepper = 1`` is the default and invokes the variable order Bader-Deuflhard scheme.
+The choice ``odeStepper = 2`` invokes the fourth order Kaps-Rentrop / Rosenbrock scheme.

 Detecting shocks
 ~~~~~~~~~~~~~~~~